preames/public-notes/covid-notes.rst

 I still remain skeptical of a vaccine in the immediate near term - and recent developments have supported my skeptism - but it's looking more and more likely that we will have a vaccine within the next year or so.
 My personal guess is that we'll start seeing availability sometime next summer.

 I expect that a vaccine is not going to be a miracle cure.
 Between the likelihood that initial vaccines are likely to only be 50-70% effective, and the strong vaccine hesitancy which exists in this country, I will be suprised if availability of the vaccine does anything more than slow the spread.
-I will shoked if we actually reach heard immunity with vaccination in the next two years.

-My personal projection is that COVID will become our new normal over the quarters ahead.
-Life will go on, many people will get sick, some will die.
-But overall, life will go on.

 At current rates, we're seeing about 2.5 million confirmed cases (and thus likely around 12 million total cases) per month.
 We're at around a 15% population infection rate today, and increasing by about 4% per month.
 Projecting that out, we'd expect to start hitting leaves of practical heard immunity (60-70%) late next year.

 If we get a vaccine, or case counts tick up further, that date may pull in some.
 If we start seeing dropping transmission rates - entirely possible as even partial herd immunity effects likelihood of any individual infecting another - we may see case counts drop slightly and time lines extend.
 During that time, we're looking at around another 700 thousand deaths.

+Overall, I see a lot less uncertainty in the progress of this pandemic than I did a few months ago.
+It's going to by ugly - though as I've said before, not catastrophic.
+My personal projection is that COVID will become our new normal over the quarters ahead.
+Life will go on, many people will get sick, some will die.
+But overall, life will go on.

 Sept 23, 2020
 =============